By Valerie Coffey

 Mitch was unable to see as blood from the gashes above his eyes clouded his vision.
 His nose was also scraped and bleeding.
 He was unable to see why his ATV wouldn’t move, but it appeared to be stalled and stuck in gear.

-He had severed a nerve in his forehead, so felt fine, other than the blood.
-He walked back up the small hill and waved when he heard my ATV.
+He had severed a nerve in his forehead, so he felt fine, other than the blood.
+He had walked back up the small hill and waved and called out when he heard my ATV.

 I was horrified to see that he was walking with his hands held out from the hips, palms up, and they were covered in blood.
 His face, where I could see it, was covered in blood.
 His nose and eyes looked smashed in.
 I could see flesh hanging over his eyes!
 The gash above his left eye was horrendous!

 “Oh my god!
 Mitch!!
 We have to stop the bleeding!”
-I said.
-I fortunately had a red bandana around my neck, which I untied as Mitch took his helmet off.
+I untied the red bandana from around my neck, and shook the sand off of it as Mitch took his helmet off.
 We tied the bandana around his right eye and across his forehead to staunch the bleeding.
-Head wounds bleed a lot, and we knew this, but blood continued to pour down his face.
+Head wounds bleed a lot.
+We knew this, but the amount of blood pouring down his face was alarming.

 “We have to get help!”
 Mitch found his phone in his pocket.

-I tried to use Mitch’s phone to call the ATV rental office, but we couldn’t find the phone number.
-Calling 911 would summon an ambulance to the nearest roadway, which was at least a mile away.
+I tried to use Mitch’s phone to call the ATV rental office, but we couldn’t find the phone number anywhere on the ATV.
+Calling 911 would summon an ambulance to…where?
+The nearest paved road was miles away.
+We couldn’t describe where we were.
 An ambulance couldn’t reach him in the dunes.
 How would they get to him?
 We would have to get out of the dunes on our own.
 I was worried about the amount of blood he was losing, and my deepest fear was that he would collapse in the sand and I wouldn’t be able to get him out of the dunes for hours.

 We couldn’t get his ATV started, and he couldn’t see to drive it anyway, so our only choice was to try and ride together on my ATV.
 He put his helmet back on, and we managed to travel a short distance before my ATV couldn’t get up a big dune with the weight of both of us.
-The ATV began to drag sideways on the dune, the sure route to rolling it.
+The ATV began to drag sideways on the dune, the sure route to rolling it or getting pinned against another tree.

 He couldn’t see to drive my ATV.
 He would have to walk.
-He said he was okay to walk up the dune, but before we had gone very far a two-person dune buggy appeared over a far hill, headed toward us.
+He said he was okay to walk up the dune, so he set out walking, with me anxiously trying to stay with him on the ATV.
+After a while, a two-person dune buggy appeared over a far hill, headed toward us.
 I flagged them down and they stopped.

-“He’s badly injured and needs help!”
+“He’s injured and needs help!”
 I said.
 The driver and passenger saw Mitch’s face, and immediately offered to take him out of the dunes, back to the ATV rental place and our car.
 The passenger, a lady, got out and gave Mitch her seat.
-Mitch got in and the driver of the dune buggy took him back toward the ATV rental facility.
+Mitch got in and the driver of the dune buggy took off, taking him back toward the ATV rental facility and our car.

 The lady passenger was left behind.
 She told me to go, to follow them, and she would be fine.
 I pointed out the direction of our abandoned ATV and asked if she would help direct the owner to it when he arrived.
 No problem, she said.